CodeByRawat/Data_Analysis/02.Mushroom_Classification/README.md

 This project involves classifying mushrooms as either edible or poisonous using a logistic regression model.
 The dataset contains features related to the mushroom’s physical properties, which help determine the class.
 Approach

-    The dataset was cleaned, and categorical features were encoded using label encoding.
-    Logistic regression was applied to classify mushrooms as edible or poisonous.
-    The model was evaluated using accuracy, and cross-validation was performed to ensure robustness.
+The dataset was cleaned, and categorical features were encoded using label encoding.Logistic regression was applied to classify mushrooms as edible or poisonous.The model was evaluated using accuracy, and cross-validation was performed to ensure robustness.

 ## Dataset